Editorial by Industrial Quick Search

 How is mesh size utilized in industry?

-Wire cloth can be divided into two main application fields:
+Wire cloth can be categorized into two primary application fields:

 • Industrial